shankhapaul22/Bike-Rentals/README.md

 We utilize the following models to find the best one for our objective:

-- Linear Regression, as a baseline model to see if the target and the features have a linear relationship.
+- Poisson Regression, as a baseline model as`cnt` is count data.
 - Decision Tree, to capture non-linearity.
 - Random Forest with Grid Search (hyperparameter optimization), to reduce overfitting and more accurate predictions than Decision Tree.

 # Results

-The Linear Regression model has MSE of 18,168.
-The histogram plot shows little similarity to target column.
+The Poisson Regression model has MSE of 10,640.

 The Decision Tree, with `min_sample_leaf` of 10, has MSE of 5,883.
 As we increase min_samples_leaf, we decrease variance, however we also increase bias.